Game Development

-Mathematical models: Researched idle game mechanics and applied mathematical models for upgrading costs and profit increases, using tools like Desmos for fine-tuning values.
+Mathematical models: Researched idle game mechanics and applied mathematical equations to determine dynamic costs and income for each company.

 Intro: